Everyone loves tamales at the holidays! These roasted tomatillo and chicken tamales come together quickly and easily in the Instant Pot!

 Who Doesn’t Love Tamales?

-Tamales are a pretty big deal around our house – although in most cases they pop up around the holidays, with dozens of them being made as family and friends visit..since we picked up our Instant Pot, we have been making them about once a month.
+Tamales are a pretty big deal around our house.
+Although in most cases they pop up around the holidays, with dozens of them being made as family and friends visit.

 Oh I need to stop talking about those because they truly make me hungry for one right now… 😉

 Just a few months ago we showcased our Instant Pot tamales, which are pretty amazing.